yadayadajaychan/utf-8-steg/README.md

 # utf-8-steg
-encodes data into zero-width utf-8 characters
+encodes/decodes data into zero-width utf-8 characters

 This is currently an early prototype and needs a lot of polishing
 ## Usage